Silver Linings

 A major ankle surgery and looking forward to the next season of my life inspired me to practice radical self-love.
 To say no when I needed to, to take extra long bubble baths and be willing to receive help and accept a pace of healing that has been incredibly slow.
 I recognized the boundaries that were needed to keep my heart in a good space.
 I learned to let go.

-For me, 2020 has been remarkable.
-My word this year was REVERENCE—a deep honor and respect for all things and experiences.
-I’d say I embraced it beautifully.
+My word for 2020 was REVERENCE—a deep honor and respect for all things and experiences.